-"This is one of the least healthy breakfast options in my opinion because there is really no nutritional value at all, yet it is still very calorically-dense," says Amanda Baker Lemein, MS, RD, LDN.
+"This is one of the least healthy breakfast options in my opinion because there is really no nutritional value at all, yet it is still very calorically dense," says Baker Lemein.
 "While I do appreciate Taco Bell calling out that this is essentially a dessert, it should probably be placed in the dessert section of the menu.
 With both saturated and trans fat, this is definitely not a heart-healthy option, nor a blood sugar-friendly option as it is also very high in added sugar and refined carbohydrates."

-Starbucks' Grande White Chocolate Mocha with Whole Milk and Whipped cream, and an Iced Lemon Loaf
+Starbucks' Grande White Chocolate Mocha With Whole Milk, Whipped Cream, & an Iced Lemon Loaf

-Dunkin's Sausage, Egg, and Cheese on a Croissant
+Dunkin's Sausage, Egg, & Cheese on a Croissant

 "The croissant contains 52 grams of fat in total," says Henry.
 "This is equal to more than half a stick of butter between your greasy fingers."